How to capitalize the first letter in Python

 print(capitalized_text)--OUTPUT--Hello world

-• It only capitalizes the very first character of the string.
+- It converts the first character of the string to uppercase.

-• It simultaneously converts all other letters in the string to lowercase.
-This is a key feature for creating uniform text, like starting a sentence properly.
+- It converts all other characters in the string to lowercase.
+This is why

 Basic string manipulation techniques